J-2000 (concept design)

 - Maximum takeoff weight: 2,000 lb (907 kg)

-- Propulsion: Fluidic thrust augmentation (a proprietary Jetoptera propulsion system)
+- Propulsion: 4 Fluidic Propulsion System (FPS) units (a proprietary and novel Jetoptera propulsion system)

-- Power source: Gas turbine engine and in the future can accept batteries when battery destiny improves
+- Power source: Gas turbine engine (in the future can accept batteries when battery destiny improves)

 - Fuselage: Carbon fiber composite